 Karma is a fastidious boy and usually keeps himself spiffy, but this new bad habit means he tracks “stuff” around.
 And, I’m not a fan of him having to lick off/ingest the soiled litter, either.

 Kittens should not be bathed until they are at least four weeks old–learn more about kitten care in my book.
 Elderly cats or extremely ill cats may be stressed by bathing so follow your veterinarian’s recommendation in these instances.
 These days Seren plays the “age” card to keep her fur dry.

 How To Bathe Cats—Plan Ahead

-Should you decide to take the plunge–pun intended–your cat should be thoroughly brushed and/or combed ahead of time.
-All mats must be removed before bathing, because water will just cement mats in place.
+Should you decide to take the plunge—pun intended—your cat should be thoroughly brushed and/or combed ahead of time.
+Remove fur mats before bathing, because water will just cement mats in place.

 - The bath area should be warm and draft free.
 The bathtub will do, but your knees will thank you for using a waist-high sink.
 Move all breakables out of reach, and push drapes or shower curtains out of the way or they may spook your cat and end up shredded.

 - For routine cleaning, you only need a simple grooming shampoo labeled specifically for cats.
 Human baby shampoo or dog products can be too harsh and dry the skin or in some cases prove toxic.

 - Assemble your shampoo, several towels, and washcloth near the sink or tub, and run warm water (about 102 degrees, or cat body temperature) before you bring in the cat.

 - Wear old clothes.
 Expect to get wet.
 Seren clutches my shirt, pressing her face to me as I wet and soap the rest of her.